 This was Mark’s second Fender Stratocaster, acquired sometime in the mid to late 70s.
-It is believed that the guitar itself was made sometime in the early 60s and that it was actually a Japanese copy featuring a maple neck which wasn’t typical for that time period on American Stratocasters.
+It is believed that some parts of the guitar itself were made sometime in the early 60s and that some are from a Japanese copy.

-This guitar has been a subject of many theorycrafting and people trying to figure out its origins.
+This guitar has been the subject of much theory-crafting, and people are trying to figure out its origins.
 Ingo Raven at MK-guitar.com is probably the most on-point.
 He thinks that although some of the parts on the guitar might be Japanese, that’s not necessarily the case for the guitar as a whole.
 He notes that some parts seem to have been changed and gathered from different sources, hinting at a possible Part-caster.
 (Read the full story on mk-guitar.com)

 Mark’s maple Strat was taken apart in 1982 by John Suhr, who then noticed all these irregularities and replaced the original neck with a Schecter one-piece maple neck.
 Soon after that, perhaps because of finding out that his Strat wasn’t genuine, Mark stopped playing it altogether and moved on to Schecters and other guitars.